History. A Mess.

 About the Author:

-Sigrún Pálsdóttir's previous titles include the historical biography Thora.
-A Bishop’s Daughter and Uncertain Seas, a story of a young couple and their three children who were killed aboard a ship torpedoed by a German submarine in 1944.
+Sigrún Pálsdóttir completed a PhD in the History of Ideas at the University Oxford in 2001, after which she was a research fellow and lecturer at the University of Iceland.
+She worked as the editor of Saga, the principal peer-reviewed journal for Icelandic history, from 2008 to 2016.
+Her previous titles include the historical biography Thora.
+A Bishop’s Daughter and Uncertain Seas, a story of a young couple and their three children who were killed when sailing from New York to Iceland aboard a ship torpedoed by a German submarine in 1944.
 Sigrún’s work has been nominated for the Icelandic Literary Prize, Icelandic Women’s Literature Prize, Hagþenkir Non-fiction Prize, and the DV Culture Prize.
-Uncertain Seas was chosen as best biography in 2013 by booksellers in Iceland.
+Uncertain Seas was chosen the best biography in 2013 by booksellers in Iceland.

 About the Translator:

 Lytton Smith is a poet, professor, and translator from the Icelandic.
-His recent translations include works by Kristín Ómarsdóttir, Jón Gnarr, Ófeigur Sigurðsson, Bragi Ólafsson, and Guðbergur Bergsson.
-His recent poetry collection, The All-Purpose Magical Tent, was published by Nightboat.
+His most recent translations include works by Kristín Ómarsdóttir, Jón Gnarr, Ófeigur Sigurðsson, Bragi Ólafsson, and Guðbergur Bergsson.
+His most recent poetry collection, The All-Purpose Magical Tent, was published by Nightboat.
+Having earned his MFA and PhD from Columbia University, he currently teaches at SUNY Geneseo.

 Praise for History.
 A Mess.:

-“An amazing story . . .
-A very memorable reading experience, and in spite of a serious undertone there’s a very finely tuned quiet humour.”
+"An amazing story . . .
+A very memorable reading experience, and in spite of a serious undertone there's a very finely tuned quiet humour."—Júlía M. Alexandersdóttir, Morgunbladid